 The Crucible is a 501(c)(3) non-profit arts education organization that fosters a collaboration of arts, industry, and community.
 Through training in the fine and industrial arts, The Crucible promotes creative expression, reuse of materials, and innovative design, while serving as an accessible arts venue for the general public in the Bay Area.
 Known for one-of-a-kind industrial arts education programs, The Crucible is also highly regarded for its innovative performances.

 Take a Tour!

 The best way to see what we’re all about is to come on a free tour of our 56,000 sq ft warehouse.
-Tours are given every Tuesday and Thursday night at 6 pm, except during holidays and special events.
+Tours are given every Tuesday night at 6 pm, except during holidays and special events.

 We place emphasis on community partnerships and creating an open learning environment.
 At The Crucible, forges roar, sparks fly, glass bends, neon glows, and creativity explodes.